Frequently Asked Questions

 - Georges Lakhovsky invented the Multi Wave Oscillator and claimed to revitalize the health of cells.
 His book The Secret of Life documents his 98% success rate working with cancer patients in the 1930's-1940's.

 - Royal Raymond Rife has got to be the most famous scientist to develop frequency devices intended to destroy pathogens in living beings.
 When given the chance to demonstrate his devices, Rife was recorded as curing all his cancer patients in his study using his experimental frequency instruments.
 There is a great book by Barry Lynes titled: The Cancer Cure That Worked, 50 Years of Suppression.
 Order it at Amazon, and read this amazing book about Rife and his research on therapeutic frequency devices during the 1930's.

 - Bob Beck developed a "blood zapper" that is supposed to rid the blood of many pathogens.
-Based on the research at Albert Einstein College by Dr. Stephen Kaali and their announced and patented cure for AIDS.
+Based on the research at Albert Einstein College by Dr. Steven Kaali and their announced and patented cure for AIDS.
 (It's odd less people have heard about this exciting research going on in New York at Albert Einstein College).